dcmi/dctap/TAPprimer.md

 | ---- | ---- | ---- | ---- | ---- |
 | dct:subject | IRI |  | https://id.loc.gov/authorities/subjects/, http://vocab.getty.edu/ | IRIstem |

-The value of `dct:subject` will be an identified term from either "https://id.loc.gov/authorities/subjects/" or  "http://vocab.getty.edu" lists, such as "https://id.loc.gov/authorities/subjects/sh85038796.html".
+The value of `dct:subject` will be an identified term from either "https://id.loc.gov/authorities/subjects/" or  "http://vocab.getty.edu" lists.
 As with other IRIs in the TAP, these can be shortened using prefixes that represent the namespace.

 **algorithmic pattern**